Logo

 United Kingdom 🇬🇧

-• Rights: Access, rectification, restriction, deletion, portability, and objection to certain processing.
+• Rights: Access, rectification, restriction, deletion, portability.

-• Complaints: May be raised with the Information Commissioner’s Office (ICO).
+• Complaints: Information Commissioner's Office (ICO).

 United Arab Emirates 🇦🇪

-• Law: Federal Data Protection Law No. 45 of 2021 (PDPL) and Wadeema’s Law for child protection.
+• Law: Federal Decree Law No. 26 of 2025 (Personal Data Protection Law); Federal Data Protection Law No. 45 of 2021 (PDPL); Wadeema's Law (child protection).

-• Rights: Correction or deletion of data in accordance with PDPL.
+• Rights: Correction or deletion under PDPL.

 Australia 🇦🇺